mitsuoxv/us-tariffs-on-china/README.md

 pdftools::pdf\_text lets me scan a pdf file by page. stringr package in tidyverse helps me to extract 8 digits.

-Although there are small differences in the list numbers between USTR saying and my calculation, I think it is so small that I can ignore.

 ``` r
 hts <- "([0-9]{4})[.]([0-9]{2})[.]([0-9]{2})"